gregorytereshko/billing_system/README.md

 **a.
 Start the Payment Gateway API**

-The payment gateway API is simulated using a Sinatra application located in lib/payment_gateway_api.rb.
+The payment gateway API is simulated using a Sinatra application located in payment_gateway_api.rb.
 You need to start this server first.

 **In Terminal Tab 1:**
 ```